TheKikGen/USBMidiKliK4x4/README.md

     F0 77 77 78 05 F7

-This command will dump all the configuration s a sysex form, allowing the user to save it in a file fro backup purpose.
+This command will dump all the configuration in a sysex form, allowing the user to save it in a file for backup purpose.

 ## Fn 06 - Universal Identity request